agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

 ## Identity

-the Registration Service will have its own `did:web` deployed that points to the Self-description document endpoint.
-From the Self-description document potential Dataspace participants can retrieve the enrollment API endpoint.
+the Registration Service will have its own `did:web` document deployed, that points to the enrollment API endpoint.

+Please note that in the future versions the `did:web` document points to the Self-Description Document url that allows to retreive the enrollment API endpoint.
+MVD version is using a simplification omitting the Self-Description Document in the process.

 ## Operations